mjtic12/logseq-plugin-tocgen/README.md

 }
 ```

-## Buy me a coffee
+## Buy ~~me~~/him a coffee

-如果您认为我所开发的软件对您有所帮助，并且愿意给予肯定和支持，不妨扫描下方的二维码进行打赏。感谢您的支持与关注。
+If you find this plugin helpful and would like to support its development, consider making a donation by scanning the QR codes below.
+Thank you for your support!

 ![wx](https://user-images.githubusercontent.com/3410293/236807219-cf21180a-e7f8-44a9-abde-86e1e6df999b.jpg) ![ap](https://user-images.githubusercontent.com/3410293/236807256-f79768a7-16e0-4cbf-a9f3-93f230feee30.jpg)